 2008 - Christopher G. Maples appointed President.

-2015 - Oregon Institute of Technology became an independent public body governed by Board of Trustees.
+2015 - Oregon Institute of Technology became an independent public body governed by its own Board of Trustees.